qqshfox/alljoyn_core/samples/README.windows.txt

          This sample shows how to use AllJoyn's C++ API to set up encryption for the remote connection.

+SampleDaemon -
+         This sample runs a Bundled AllJoyn daemon.
+It can be passed a name via the command-line, that is quietly advertised, to be discovered by thin-client applications (eg. apps running on Arduino Due)

 Windows -
          This directory includes programs with a graphical UI and more interesting functionality such as "Chat" and "PhotoChat".